Inside Creating SparkContext¶

 INFO Registered listener [className]

-It scheduler:LiveListenerBus.md#start[starts LiveListenerBus] and records it in the internal _listenerBusStarted
+It scheduler:LiveListenerBus.md#start[starts LiveListenerBus] and records it in the internal _listenerBusStarted.

-or zero-argument constructor could be found for a class name in configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property, a SparkException
+When no single-SparkConf or zero-argument constructor could be found for a class name in configuration-properties.md#spark.extraListeners[spark.extraListeners] configuration property, a SparkException is thrown with the message:

 [className] did not have a zero-argument constructor or a single-argument constructor that accepts SparkConf.
 Note: if the class is defined inside of another Scala class, then its constructors may accept an implicit parameter that references the enclosing class; in this case, you must define the listener as a top-level class in order to prevent this extra parameter from breaking Spark's ability to find a valid constructor.

-Any exception while registering a SparkListenerInterface listener stops the SparkContext and a SparkException
+Any exception while registering a SparkListenerInterface listener stops the SparkContext and a SparkException is thrown and the source exception's message.

 Exception when registering SparkListener